 The best thing about Facebook ads is that they appear in the newsfeed along with all the rest of the customized content.
 Facebook users frequently will start to watch an auto played video from an ad without realizing it is sponsored content.
 We live in a society that constantly bombards us with advertisements, and most of us put our guard up the second we smell an ad.
 Any opportunity to present a message without having to break past those walls is one that should be taken advantage of.

-Of course, any effective Event Marketing Strategy needs to utilize as many forms of social media as possible in order to reach the most potential attendees.
-Check out this article on Snapchat social media strategies for more ideas on how to spread your reach across the internet.
+Of course, any effective event marketing strategy needs to utilize as many forms of social media as possible in order to reach the most potential attendees.
 We would also like to know what strategies have worked for you!
 Tell us about them in the comments below.